AI Trail Analysis

 Nearby amenities⌄

-- Restrooms (at trailhead/visitor centers)
+- Restrooms (at trailhead/visitor center)

 - Parking

-- Restaurants and lodging (Lincoln, NH)
+- Restaurants/stores (Lincoln, NH)